You can’t learn how to use a piece of software from a book.

 Or from a lecture.
-Or from taking a class where you sit in a lab and have a professor tell you to "click on this, ok, now click on that.”
+Or from taking a class where you sit in a lab and have a professor tell you “click on this, ok, now click on that.”
 You also can’t learn how to use a program from watching video tutorials.

-The only meaningful, consistent way to learn how to use a program is to teach yourself.
-It’s not that all software is that same (oh, how I wish it was...).
+One From Zero features entry-level tutorial videos for software that is used for making art with computers.
+But more than that, the videos are designed to teach you how to learn software.
+It’s not that all software is that same (oh, how I wish it was).
 It’s that the methodology, the approach to decrypting a program’s interface, is consistent no matter what kind of program it is.

 This site won’t make you a master.
 That’s not what it’s for, and there are lots of perfectly good classes and video tutorials to help you get to that level.
 But this will take you from a place where you may know next to nothing, and bring you to a place where you are comfortable to move on.
 Something from nothing.
 A one, from zero.

 The videos are free for you to watch.
 They are privately funded and hosted by Quark Nova.
 Hope you enjoy!